IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-2/Exercise-2-Deploy-Operator.md

     ![Production Deployment](Images/3.1-Production.png)

-19. For the question weather to check the nodes if they are FIPS compliant, select **no**.
+19. For the question whether to check the nodes if they are FIPS compliant, select **no**.

-20. For the question weather to use a private catalog to support air-gap deployments select **no** as well.
+20. For the question whether to use a private catalog to support air-gap deployments select **no** as well.

 21. For the question, into which Openshift project the CP4BA should be deployed, answer **ibm-cp4ba**.